- Location: New Jersey

 - Accepted methods of payment: cash, major credit or debit card, or check/money order made payable to the New Jersey MVC.

-To prevent identity theft, the MVC has created a 6-point ID requirement checklist, whereby a point value (between 1 to 4 points) is assigned to the various forms of identity that it accepts.
+To prevent identity theft, the MVC has created a 6-point ID requirement checklist, whereby a point value is assigned to the various forms of identity that it accepts.
 You will need to bring:

 - At least one primary (or 4 point) document.
 Examples include: